v-pbartley/openhack-mc4h/Challenge-09/ReadMe.md

 **Task:**
 Configure your Azure API for FHIR for export to a storage account following the instructions [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/data-transformation/configure-export-data). <br>

-Note: You are enabling a managed identiy on the Azure API for Fhir resource.
+Note: You are enabling a managed identity on the Azure API for Fhir resource.
 That managed identity is what needs to be added to the storage account with Storage Blob Data Contributor privledges.
 Be careful not to add the service client or a service principle by mistake. <br>

 For more information on the sample anonymization file, check out [de-identified-export-operation-on-the-fhir-server](https://github.com/microsoft/Tools-for-Health-Data-Anonymization/blob/master/docs/FHIR-anonymization.md#how-to-perform-de-identified-export-operation-on-the-fhir-server).